Get Help Today(855) 593-1695

-Stimulants, or uppers, are typically prescribed for disorders such as ADHD and narcolepsy.
-However, due to the increase of abuse among teens and athletes, these drugs are usually only prescribed when other measures have failed to work.
+Stimulants, or “Uppers,” are typically prescribed for disorders such as ADHD and narcolepsy.
+However, due to the increase in abuse among teens and athletes, these drugs are usually only prescribed when other measures have failed to work.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.

 Types Of Stimulants